measurement-factory/squid-notes/errors.md

 change Must() to be like Assert() (and then rework some of the current Must() callers).

-N.B.
-AFAICT, when Must() was first introduced into the Squid project (Squid master commit 774c051), it was meant to be used like Assert(), but it was not _implemented_ as such and, hence, developers found it very convenient for input validation, expanding its scope.
+Side note: AFAICT, when Must() was first introduced into the Squid project (Squid master commit `774c051`), it was meant to be used like Assert(), but it was not _implemented_ as such and, hence, developers found it very convenient for input validation, expanding its scope.

 Today, there are some 900 Must()s in Squid code.
 The vast majority of Must()s are used like Assert(), but their blind conversion to Assert() semantics would